Winnipeg-iOS-Developers/InterestingPoint/Doc/part1/chapter1.md

 xCode will bootstrap a basic template template for you, the environment can be seperated between 4 areas:

 * The *Toolbar* allow you to manage your IDE, run and stop applications
-* The *Navigator area* provides your several type of navigator, the *Project Navigator* is the one you will be using mainly and represent your project architecture tree.
+* The *Navigator area* provides your several types of navigator, the *Project Navigator* is the one you will be using mainly and represent your project architecture tree.
 * The *Editor area* is the place where you write your code.
-* The *Utility area* provides the inspectors (assistant to manage your file or get some informations) and the libraries.
+* The *Utility area* provides the inspectors (assistant to manage your file or get some information) and the libraries.

 ![illustration1](../art/illustration1.png)

 ### Cleaning up your project

 The *project navigator* (in the navigator area) provides you a way to organize your project architecture.
-You can create folders and subfolders in your architecture tree and seperate your scripts as you wish.
-Let's start by seperating our files with the MVC pattern: <kbd>RIGHT CLICK</kbd> on the main folder in the *project navigator* and select the option "New Group" to create a new folder.
+You can create folders and subfolders in your architecture tree and separate your scripts as you wish.
+Let's start by separating our files with the MVC pattern: <kbd>RIGHT CLICK</kbd> on the main folder in the *project navigator* and select the option "New Group" to create a new folder.
 Let's create 3 new folders: *Model*, *View* and *Controller*:

 * Move the files *Main.storyboard*, *LaunchScreen.storyboard* and *Assets.xcassets* within your view folder
 * Delete the default *ViewController.swift*